Abdur-Rahim-sheikh/Islamic-Online-Madrasha-Hub/README.md

-## This repository will contains all resources related to IOM alim preparatory course specially notes
+## This repository will contain all resources related to IOM alim preparatory course specially notes

 ### Rules we follow
 1. Every section should be formated as: `## dd-mm-yy: Section Name`